 Caravans towed by an overhung hitch sway and may overturn.
-Over 250 did so in 2018.
+Over 250 did so in the first six months of 2018.

 When the tow vehicle sways in one direction, that overhung hitch not just allows the caravan to sway in the opposite direction.
 It causes it to sway in the opposite direction.

-Likewise if the caravan sways in one direction, that overhung hitch causes the tow vehicle to sway in the other direction.
-If that sway builds up (at speed) the rig may jack-knife and even roll over.
+Likewise if the caravan sways in one direction, that overhung hitch, not just allows - but causes - causes the tow vehicle to sway in the other direction.
+If that sway builds up (at speed) the rig may jack-knife and often roll over.

 In effect the tow vehicle and caravan interact as if they were a double pendulum.
 The upper pendulum is the tow vehicle.
 The caravan acts as it were a second pendulum pivoting from the bob (that overhung tow hitch) of the upper pendulum.

 A fifth-wheeler's single pendulum's occasional sway is minor and totally predictable.
 A double pendulum, however, is different.
 It acts as a single pendulum over only a few degrees).
 Above that it can quite suddenly be triggered into a non-correctable action.
 Its behaviour is random-like, but not literally random - e.g. it can be predicted but needs huge computer power to do so.